cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 The last step of the packet flow depends on whether we have a happy path when the packet has been successfully relayed or a timeout when something went wrong.

-After a module writes an acknowledgement, a relayer can relay back the acknowledgement to the sender module.
+After a module writes an `Acknowledgement`, a relayer can relay it back to the sender module.
 The sender module can then process the acknowledgement using the `OnAcknowledgementPacket` callback.
-The contents of the acknowledgement is entirely up to the modules on the channel (just like the packet data); however, it may often contain information on whether the packet was successfully processed along with some additional data that could be useful for remediation if the packet processing failed.
+The contents of the `Acknowledgement` is entirely up to the modules on the channel (just like the packet data); however, it may often contain information on whether the packet was successfully processed along with some additional data that could be useful for remediation if the packet processing failed.

 Since the modules are responsible for agreeing on an encoding/decoding standard for packet data and acknowledgements, IBC will pass in the acknowledgements as `[]byte` to this callback.
 The callback is responsible for decoding the acknowledgement and processing it.